-Suggestion about optional experimentation with presentation format: You are encouraged (though not required) to deviate from the PowerPoint format, including by incorporating video as part of the project submission.
+The format of the presentation is up to you.
+The default is a few PowerPoint slides (max 5).
+But you are encouraged (though not required) to deviate from that format, including by incorporating video as part of the project submission.
 The video could be a discussion panel of the group, explaining presentation, or a supporting video/audio from external sources (TED Talk, for example).
-Basically, if you are up for it, please feel free to experiment to break up the PowerPoint format.
-You are also welcome to use infographics or mindmaps to illustrate certain points, data, etc. In the Learning Support Items module, the Tools for your assignments and presentations section lists various tools that you can explore/use.
-The free software Adobe Spark would also be great for this project.
+Basically, if you are up for it, please feel free to experiment with breaking up the PowerPoint format.
+You are also welcome to use Infographics or Mindmaps to illustrate certain points, data, etc. In the Learning Support Items module, the Tools for your assignments and presentations section lists various tools that you can explore/use.
+The free software Adobe Express would also be great for this project.
 If you run into issues with such experimentation, please feel free to reach out to Marta Pulley, the Instructional Technology Specialist at Rutgers SMLR.